hashicorp/terraform-provider-aws/website/docs/r/opensearch_vpc_endpoint.html.markdown

 This resource exports the following attributes in addition to the arguments above:

+* `id` - The unique identifier of the endpoint.
-* `id` - The connection endpoint ID for connecting to the domain.
+* `endpoint` - The connection endpoint ID for connecting to the domain.

 ## Timeouts